 When analyzing card sort results, start by taking an overall look at the results as a whole.
 Quickly cast your eye over each individual card sort and just take it all in.
 Look for common patterns in how the cards have been sorted and the category names given by participants.
 Does anything jump out as surprising?
 Are there similarities or differences between participant sorts?
 If you’re redesigning an existing IA, how do your results compare to the current state?

 If you ran your card sort using OptimalSort, your first port of call will be the Overview and Participants Table presented in the results section of the tool.

-If you ran a moderated card sort using OptimalSort’s printed cards, you’ve probably been scanning them in after each completed session, but now is a good time to double check you got them all.
+If you ran a moderated card sort using OptimalSort’s printed cards, now is a good time to double check you got them all.
 And if you didn’t know about this handy feature of OptimalSort, it’s something to keep in mind for next time!

 The Participants Table shows a breakdown of your card sorting data by individual participant.
 Start by reviewing each individual card sort one by one by clicking on the arrow in the far left column next to the Participants numbers.

 From here you can easily flick back and forth between participants without needing to close that modal window.
 Don’t spend too much time on this — you’re just trying to get a general impression of what happened.